atykhonov/emacs-bump-version/README.md

 ## Configuration

+You can create config file for your project by means of `bump-version-create-config` command.
+It just creates `.bump-version.el` file in the default-directory (it means you must be in your project root). `bump-version-create-config` command creates and opens `.bump-version.el` file.
+Just edit it (add file names in which version needs to be updated) and save.

+Or you can create it manually.
 Add `.bump-version.el` file to your project root directory.
 For example, for `bump-version` project it looks like the following:

 ```
 ((:files